Learn More About Effortless Mindfulness

 Nonduality does not mean oneness.
 In Sanskrit it is called adavaita, which means “not two.”
 The two levels of reality are inseparable, but they’re not reduced to one.
 They exist simultaneously, which can be difficult to wrap our linear minds around.
 Awakening involves nondual awareness, in which we are aware of distinctions and unity simultaneously.
 For example, you apprehend the differences between me and you while also experiencing the sameness that unites us.
 From this awareness, compassion for ourselves and others naturally springs.

 It has its roots in world wisdom traditions that have been called direct path, essence traditions, or non-dual traditions.
-The primary tradition Nondual Mindfulness draws from is called Sutra Mahamudra, which began in North India and links the three main Buddhist traditions: Theravada, Mahayana, and Tibetan.
+The primary tradition of effortless mindfulness draws from is called Sutra Mahamudra, which began in North India and links the three main Buddhist traditions: Theravada, Mahayana, and Tibetan.
 Sutra Mahamudra emphasizes the possibility of awakening in midst of everyday life.

 I traveled for two years on a fellowship to study contemplative practices with teachers in Sri Lanka, India, and Nepal.
 I was particularly influenced by Tulku Urgyen Rinpoche.
 When I returned, I studied contemporary theories in psychology and practiced as a licensed psychotherapist for many years.
 I have continued contemplative practice and study with teachers like Tsoknyi Rinpoche, Mingyur Rinpoche, and Adyashanti.

-Nondual Mindfulness is also informed by neuroscientific research.
-I’ve collaborated with neuroscientists from around the country, studying and gaining insight into how the brain functions during Nondual Mindfulness.
-I also founded and now direct the Nondual Mindfulness Research Center.
+Effortless Mindfulness is also informed by neuroscientific research.
+I’ve collaborated with neuroscientists from around the country, studying and gaining insight into how the brain functions during effortless mindfulness.
+I also founded and now direct the Effortless Mindfulness Research Center.

 Sign up for my newsletter and get Chapter 1 from The Way of Effortless Mindfulness free!
 You’ll also receive monthly updates on my latest events, online courses, new videos, and more.